opentelekomcloud-docs/modelarts/api-ref/source/calling_apis/authentication.rst

    The validity period of a token is 24 hours.
 When using a token for authentication, cache it to prevent frequently calling the IAM API used to obtain a user token.

-A token specifies temporary permissions in a computer system.
-During API authentication using a token, the token is added to requests to get permissions for calling the API.
+A token specifies certain permissions in a computer system.
+During token-based authentication, the token is added to requests to get permissions for calling the API.

 In :ref:`Making an API Request <modelarts_03_0005>`, the process of calling the API used to obtain a user token is described.